 |6.||In most cases, you can leave normalize checked.
 This means the filter input is divided by the sum of all the pixels in it before using it, and ensures that the convolution doesn’t change the overall brightness of the image.|

 |7.||Use the filter bounds dropdown menu in the Convolve controls to select whether you want to limit the filter image to:|

 • shape - the filter input’s bounding box.
 In this case, Convolve only uses the bounding box area, and the center of the filter is the center of the bounding box.
 This is the default value.
 You may want to use it, for example, if your filter input is a roto shape with a small bounding box that doesn’t fill the entire format area.

 • format - the filter input’s format.
 In this case, Convolve uses the entire format area, allowing you to offset the filter image within the format.

 |8.||If you want to mask the convolve effect, check mask and select a mask channel using the controls on the right.
 For example, you can select a depth channel as a mask to simulate depth-of-field blurring.|

 Note that you can also use the ZDefocus node for more accurate depth-of-field blurring.
 For more information, see Simulating Depth-of-Field Blurring.

 |9.||To dissolve between the original image input and the full convolve effect, adjust the mix slider.|

 Tip: You can check Use GPU if available to have the node run on the graphics processing unit (GPU) rather than the central processing unit (CPU).

-For more information on the minimum requirements, please see Requirements for GPU Acceleration or refer to the Nuke Release Notes available in Help > Release Notes.
+For more information on the minimum requirements, please see Windows, Mac OS X and macOS, or Linux or refer to the Nuke Release Notes available in Help > Release Notes.